integratedmodelling/klab/klab.hub/README.md

 This package contains the implementation of the k.LAB authentication hub, which authenticates engines and coordinates nodes in a hub.
 Since 0.10.0, the node and hub functionalities are provided by separate servers.
-Both engines and nodes authenticate through a hub, and the hub collects the authorized nodes (including those of connected hubs) when returning the network to each authenticated engine.
+Both engines and nodes authenticate through a hub; the hub collects the authorized nodes (including those of connected hubs) when returning the network to each authenticated engine.

 This initial implementation, meant to support demos and courses while development takes place, has the following limitations:
-- proxies engine authentication (through certificate file) through the old collaboration server
+- proxy engine authentication (through certificate file) through the legacy collaboration server
 - uses no certificate for its own authentication;
 - offers no user management facilities